harmanlamba/NameSayerGUI/README.txt

 What is being displayed at start up:
 ------------------------------------

 1) After starting the application, the application will make folders that it uses.
-Please insert your databse recordings into the ./data/database folder for them to get populated into the application.
-NOTE: The application does not have to be closed for this process, it can be left open.
 2) Once the database recordings are populated you should see them.

+*) Note that the Program comes with a pre-installed database of recordings.
+Please read about uploading list/database if you would like to replace/append the pre-loaded database

 Playing individual recordings:
 ------------------------------

-1) Select the single recording you wish to play by either checking the checkbox or clicking on the name which will automatically check the checkbox for you and hit play in the bottom bar.
+1) Please type in the name in the TagField in the top, if the name is present you will be able to click it and hit play.
+In the case that the name does not exist it will be underlined in red, and you will not be able to select the recording to play.
 2) A media time slider will appear and start to move relative to the recording.
 You may adjust the volume using the volume slider located at the bottom right.
 3) To pause the recording, hit on the pause button which replaces the play button once the recording starts to play
 4) To go to the next track press the ">" button in the bottom bar, to the right of play/pause button conversely press "<" to go back one recording